Beaufort, Co. Kerry

 Please note that the minimum stay for this property is 2 nights

-Kerry Manor House is listed with us by the managing agent Olivers Travels.
+Kerry Manor House is listed in affiliation with Olivers Travels.

 An attractive mid-Georgian house and cottages situated just off the Ring of Kerry, five miles west of Killarney.
 Set in forty acres of woodland overlooking the River Laune, it is ideally placed for exploring the many attractions of Kerry.

 The original building on the site was a short castle, so called because it was only two stories high.
 It was built by Captain O'Sullivan in 1641 and attacked by Cromwell's forces in 1654.
 In about 1760, the present house was built including having the remaining three walls of the castle forming the hallway.
 The interior was altered in 1830 and the chimney pieces and plaster work date from this time.
 The Manor House is approved by the Irish Tourist Board.
 It is listed in the current editions of the Fodor's and Karen Brown's Guide.

 Between the main house and the four cottages, the owners can accommodate any number from one to thirty people.
 This is ideal for families or groups of friends who wish to travel together but retain their independence.

 The Manor House: Totally refurbished in recent years it is now available for holiday rentals.
 It offers four large double bedrooms, each with king-size bed (convertible to twin beds) and en-suite bathroom.
 The reception rooms include a drawing room, library and formal dining room.
 Whilst offering peace and privacy, it should be noted that the house is a family home with two children and two dogs.